 Green Apple Storage

 Green apples should be stored in the refrigerator.
 After sprinkling the apples with water, wrap them in a perforated plastic bag and keep them in the coldest part of your refrigerator.
 Your apples will stay fresh for nearly two to three weeks if you do it this way.

-It is important to note that green apples contain 10% more nutrients if eaten with the skin, since the peel is high in fiber (the indigestible part of the food that keeps the stomach filled for a longer time).
-Green apples are a very effective method to keep the doctor away because they are tasty and will also keep your system up to date and healthy, go no further because green apples are a terrific method to keep the doctor away.
+It is important to note that green apples contain 10% more nutrients if eaten with the skin since the peel is high in fiber (the indigestible part of the food that keeps the stomach filled for a longer time).
+Green apples are a very effective method to keep the doctor away because they are rich in nutrients, tasty, and will also keep your system functioning optimally.

 More tropical fruits: